alpacaaa/peanocoin/README.markdown

 All requests are sent via `GET`.

-Nodes start with a balance of zero coins, meaning that coins aren't created out of thing air.
+Nodes start with a balance of zero coins, meaning that coins aren't created out of thin air.

 To get some coins, you have to mine blocks.
 Reward is currently set at `100` coins for the miner.
 So when you boot a new node, either `/mine-block` or `/transfer` some coins from another node.